-Live Online Join family therapist and best-selling author Miriam Chachamu on Tuesday 10th May 2022 for her inspiring workshop, you will have plenty of opportunities to ask questions and benefit from her extensive experience.
+Live Online Join family therapist and best-selling author Miriam Chachamu for her inspiring workshop, you will have plenty of opportunities to ask questions and benefit from her extensive experience.
 The day is held via Zoom.

 Why take this course

-Drawing on new research about children’s brain development, Miriam uses her extensive experience of working with families and children to give you a wealth of practical steps, insights and effective communication skills that you can implement straight away.
-You will learn how to work effectively with children, help them deal with difficult emotions and reduce emotional outbursts, guide them to learn from past mistakes, build healthy self-esteem and provide them with life-long skills including effective communication, positive behaviour, taking responsibility and understanding their emotions.
+Drawing on new research about children’s brain development, Miriam uses her extensive experience of working with families and children to give you a wealth of insights into children’s mental health and effective communication skills that you can implement straight away to improve relationships and outcomes.
+You will learn how to connect with children to: get them to open up to you; help them deal with difficult emotions and reduce emotional outbursts; guide them to learn from past mistakes; build confidence and healthy self-esteem; and provide them with lifelong skills including communicating effectively, positive behaviour, taking responsibility and understanding their feelings.

-She also looks at the effects of difficult life experiences on children, their emotions and behaviour, as well as what causes challenging behaviour and difficult emotional outbursts in children who haven’t experienced such difficulties.
-Using the many insights and skills covered on this course, we can help children become their best and create environments in which not only children but also the rest of the family, class or school can thrive.
+She also looks at the effects on children of difficult life experiences, some of them traumatic, and the causes of challenging behaviour and difficult emotional outbursts in children who haven’t experienced such difficulties.
+Using the many insights and skills covered on this course, it is possible to create environments in which not only children but also the rest of the family, class or school can thrive.